 Up to 440,000 people die each year because of medical mistakes.
 That's the equivalent of a 747 crashing every 10 hours.
 Consumer Watchdog fights for the right of those patients--and the thousands of others injured by medical errors--to take negligent doctors and hospitals to court.

 If an airliner crashed twice a day, everyday, we would have new laws protecting passengers, not limits on their legal rights.
 But doctors, hospitals and their insurance companies spend millions of dollars lobbying Congress and state legislatures to stop us from holding them accountable.
 They claim that lawsuits by injured patients drive up the cost of medical malpractice insurance.
-We know that greedy insurance companies, not injured patients seeking justice, are to blame for rising costs.
+We know that greedy insurance companies, not injured patients seeking justice, are to blame for any rising costs.